AdobeDocs/genstudio.en/help/user-guide/references/add-references.md

 ### Publish brand

-Before publishing your brand, click through the _Brand voice guidelines_, _Channel guidelines_, _Image guidelines_, and _Logos_ sections to review all the populated information.
+Before publishing your Brand, click through the _Brand voice guidelines_, _Channel guidelines_, _Image guidelines_, and _Logos_ sections to review all the populated information.
 Make changes to the brand guidelines as needed.

 **To publish the brand**: